matitalatina/mn-blog-en/src/content/air-quality-sensor-raspberry-pi.md

 ![Home Assistant - MQTT test](img/air-quality-rpi/home-assistant-mqtt-test.png)

-### Add air quality sensors through MQTT platform
+### Add air quality sensors through the MQTT platform

-We know that the values are published on a MQTT topic (you chose the name, mine is `home/serina/edge-rpi/air-quality`).
+We know that the values are published on an MQTT topic (you chose the name, mine is `home/serina/edge-rpi/air-quality`).
 We should create two sensors that subscribe to that topic and extract data.
 These sensors will be

 - Air Quality PM 10.
 - Air Quality PM 2.5.